Jennifer Moore

 2014-06 — 2017-03

-As a software engineer, I contributed to the design and implementation of several customer facing and middle tier applications.
-I also worked to promote best practices and mentored junior team members.
-In this position I continued to participate in an Agile/Scrum methodology, and I worked mostly with AngularJS and NodeJS.
+As a software engineer, led multiple very successful automated testing efforts.
+I also played a central role in the design and implementation of customer facing and middle tier applications.
+I promoted best practices and mentored junior team members throughout these projects.

 education